 [IF] Supported Filters/Conditions

 [THEN] Supported Actions

 Depending on the other app you're syncing with, you'll see a number of standard RingCentral fields being mapped by default.
 For instance, in a connection with Google Contacts, the default field mapping looks like this:

 Customizable Field Mapping

-You can custom map any additional RingCentral fields that aren't included in the default mapping yet.
-Bear in mind a mapping between two fields can only exist if the types of fields are compatible and the particular compatibility will determine the direction of the mapping as well.
-More information on Customizable Field Mapping HERE.
+For now, we don't support RingCentral customizable contact fields.
+Therefore, you can only custom map any additional standard fields that aren't included in the default mapping yet.
+Bear in mind a mapping between two fields can only exist if the types of fields are compatible, and the particular compatibility will determine the direction of the mapping as well.
+More information on Customizable Field Mapping here.

 Using just the RingCentral mobile app?